arnaud-lb/php-rdkafka-doc/README.md

 ## Building documentation

 - Install PHP documentor: https://wiki.php.net/doc/phd/install
-- Build the docs by running ./build.sh
+- Build the docs by running ``./build.sh``
-- The output is placed in ./output/php-chunked-xhtml
+- The output is placed in ``./output/php-chunked-xhtml``

+This is a stripped-down version of the PHP documentation that can be found here: https://svn.php.net/viewvc/phpdoc/.
+The goal would be to merge it there once the required quality is achieved.